turbot/terraform-provider-turbot/website/docs/r/saml_directory.html.markdown

 - `signature_private_key` - (Optional) Private key used to sign authentication requests, in multiline PEM format starting with -----BEGIN PRIVATE KEY-----.
 - `signature_algorithm` - (Optional) If a private key has been provided, it determines the signature algorithm for signing requests.
 If not specified defaults to *SHA-1*.
 - `pool_id` - (Optional) Pool id associated with SAML directory.
 - `allow_group_syncing` -  (Optional) Boolean value to indicate whether groups will be synchronized for SAML users.
-Defaults to `false`
+Defaults to `false`.
-- `profile_groups_attribute` - (Optional) attribute returning list of groups that a SAML user is a part of.
+- `profile_groups_attribute` - (Optional) Attribute returning list of groups that a SAML user is a part of.
--  `group_filter` -  (Optional) regular expression to filter out groups that are to be synced from SAML.
+-  `group_filter` -  (Optional) Regular expression to filter out groups that are to be synced from SAML.
 - `tags` - (Optional) User defined label for grouping resources.

 ## Attributes Reference